Frequently Asked Questions

-Are all of your recipes created by the two of you in your two healthy kitchens?
+Are all of your recipes created by you in your healthy kitchen?

 Many of our recipes are family favorites we’ve been using for years.
 But, we also love to experiment and try new things.
 Sometimes, though, our ideas are inspired by another blog or cookbook.
 When that’s the case, we will gladly provide attribution and a linkback to the original source when we can.
 We realize there are only so many ingredients, and only so many ways to combine them.
 So, you very well may see other recipes “out there” that are somehow similar to ours – that’s unavoidable.
 But, rest assured that we will always give credit where it’s due, and provide appropriate attribution for recipes inspired by and adapted from other sources.

 Can you feature one of my recipes or healthy tips on your blog?

 We love trying new recipes!
 Please feel free to e-mail us at firstname.lastname@example.org with your favorite recipe or healthy eating tip.
 If we love it as much as you do, we may just feature you and your idea on our site!

 Why don’t you provide calories and nutrition facts for your recipes?